Top Reasons to Buy Local, Eat Local, Go Local

 ENHANCE HEALTH OF RESIDENTS!

-Studies show strong correlation between the percentage of small locally-owned firms and various indicators of personal and community health and vitality. (source 7)
+Research shows a strong correlation between the percentage of small locally-owned firms and various indicators of personal and community health and vitality. (source 7)

 1. “Scale of Agriculture Production, Civic Engagement, and Community Welfare” by T Lyson and R. Torres, Oxford Journals, 2001.